wlsf82/cv/README.md

 ### Other jobs as a tester/QA

-Before moving into test automation, I worked as a manual tester at Hewlett-Packard, Sicredi, Softplan, Dell Computers, and Datum TI.
+Before moving into test automation (between 2004 and 2009), I worked as a manual tester at Hewlett-Packard, Sicredi, Softplan, Dell Computers, and Datum TI.

 ## Side projects and community contribution